How to Choose the Best Beta Readers for Your Book (and Avoid the Worst)

 The difference between the critic and the editor is that the critic knows story.
 They know character development, plot, pacing, symbolism, moral argument, theme, dialogue, and world building — everything that makes up a great story.

 These people are rare.
-Any time you can find them, snatch them up like an Infinity Stone and keep them close.
+Any time you can find them, you should snatch them up like an Infinity Stone and add them to your gauntlet of primary beta readers.
 These are the people that will make your story a hit with the literary community as well as help you win awards and professional recognition.
-They take your book from commercial hit to cult classic or a straight up masterpiece!
+They take your book from commercial hit to a cult classic or a straight up masterpiece!

 If you want to turn your book into a force to be reckoned with, read this list and review it as you recruit.
 It, along with the guidelines in my article about how to get great feedback, are great resources for improving your writing.
 I’d also recommend getting beta readers for your short stories — this way you’ll have at least a few people who are acclimatized to your voice and style when you’re ready for your book to be reviewed.